mantidproject/mantid/docs/source/release/v3.13.0/indirect_inelastic.rst

 - :ref:`algm-ConvolutionFitSequential` and :ref:`algm-IqtFitSequential` can now accept multiple datasets as input, in the same format as that of :ref:`algm-PlotPeakByLogValue`.
 - :ref:`algm-IndirectILLEnergyTransfer` was fixed to have the correct sign for the energy transfer.
+- :ref:`algm-TransformToIqt` now calculates errors using a monte carlo method, and can take a number of iterations as input.

 Data Analysis Interfaces
 ------------------------

+Improved
+########
+- A number of iterations for the new monte carlo error calculation can be specified in the I(Q,t) interface.

 Bugfixes
 ########